 the microsampling blog

-patient withdrawal in clinical trials: what can you do about it?
+people dropping out of clinical trials: what can you do about it?

-Side effects - If the medication causes side effects like weight gain then a patient who struggles with obesity will withdraw before the trial period ends.
+If the medication causes side effects like weight gain then a patient who struggles with obesity will withdraw before the trial period ends.

-Lack of condition improvement - If a patient joined a trial program to get treatment from current ailment then most likely they will withdraw before the trial ends if there is no improvement.
+- If a patient joined a trial program to get treatment for a current ailment, then most likely they will withdraw before the trial ends if there is no improvement.

-Personal or family reasons - They include divorce, marriage, the death of a loved one, relocation, and changes in job status.
+They include divorce, marriage, the death of a loved one, relocation, loss of transport, and changes in job status.

-Noncompliance - The study’s exhaustion can wear out the subjects resolve.
+The study’s exhaustion can wear out the subjects resolve.
 This is as a result of a lengthy study, research medication, blood sampling, and follow-up visits.

 • Misunderstood expectations